kay-a11y/kay-a11y.github.io/_posts/2025/Linux/2025-05-10-PowerWash-xdotool.md

 We can make this run without needing to keep the terminal open and make it less resource-hungry by running it as a background service.

 To make it less intrusive and run in the background without occupying much of the terminal, we can use `nohup` (no hangup), which allows the script to run even after you close the terminal.
-Here’s how you can set it up:
+Here's how you can set it up:

 1. **Prepare the script**: